-- We have entered a phase of deep listening.
-We need to better understand the experiences of our students; the issues they face, how they feel, the impact such challenges are having on their health and wellbeing and ideas about how we can further support them at this time.
-Across our Senior Schools, we have established lunchtime forums with the Heads of Campus and Heads of Senior School at which students can come and discuss the Senior School culture.
-The same is occurring in the Middle Schools.
+The College is committed to cultural change and well-being to ensure a safe and supportive community for all.
+2021 has brought student and staff well-being and respectful relationships into particularly sharp focus – at times uncomfortably so.
+In response to this, we are actively listening to our students to better understand the issues they face, how they feel, the challenges on their health and well-being and ideas about how we can further support them.
+Across our Senior and Middle Schools, we have established lunchtime forums with the Heads of Campus and Heads of Senior School at which students can come and talk.

-- We have partnered with Bravehearts, a leading child protection organisation, to provide a student program delivered in small groups that explores the topics of respectful relationships and personal safety for adolescents and is presented in age-appropriate modules.
+We have partnered with Bravehearts, a leading child protection organisation, to provide a student program delivered in small groups that explores the topics of respectful relationships and personal safety for adolescents and is presented in age-appropriate modules.
 Topics include respectful relationships, understanding emotions, consent, confidentiality, bullying, internet safety, sexting, pornography, stress and seeking help.
 There is also a program for all College staff to expand their knowledge about managing trauma in the classroom, understand problem sexual behaviour and sexual harm, teach personal safety, recognise and respond to grooming, respond to disclosures and mandatory reporting, create Child Safe Classrooms, the indicators of harm and an explicit understanding of Wesley College policy and procedures.
-These programs will begin in Term 2.

 While the pastoral network available to our students is extensive, we also offer our students access to external psychologists operating at arm’s length of the College, who are able to engage, advise and support students.
 There is also an external anonymous reporting service available to all Wesley students who wish to raise issues and do not feel comfortable doing so within the school.